davewat/syslog-py/README.md

 ### Log a messsage

 Log the message "Hello syslog server" with standard severity *INFO* as facility *USER*.
-As program name *SyslogClient* the PID of the called python interpreter is used.
+As a program name *SyslogClient* the PID of the called python interpreter is used.

 ```